 In 2009 Lama Lakshey moved to Spokane, WA and founded his dharma organization here in the West.
 From this time until today Lama has provided regular ongoing meditation instruction and teaching in the Tibetan Buddhist tradition.
 During this period, H.H.
 Katok Getse Rinpoche, the Fourth Head of the Nyingma tradition, came to the center to bestow blessings and to enthrone Lama Lakshey according to the Tibetan Buddhist tradition.
 In 2011, after three years of teaching and practice, Lama Lakshey officially founded Tsinta Mani Choling.
 At Lama Lakshey’s request, H.E.
 Tulku Tenzin Gyatso, the head of Larung Gar Institute, bestowed the blossoming dharma Center with the name of Tsinta Mani Choling (The Wish Fulfilling Jewel).
 The TMC name also corresponds directly with the sacred name of H.H.
 Jigme Phuntsok which is Yeshe Norbu.
 H.H.
 Katok Getse Rinpoche continued to visit several times between 2009 and 2015, further establishing TMC as a place of serious practice and instruction.

 Lama has a modern approach to teaching meditation of individuals from a variety of backgrounds, teaching classics and sutra using traditional methods as well as meditation and mindfulness for those of all faiths.
 Lama Lakshey is especially interested in how to merge traditional culture together with modern thinking.
-Lama Lakshey actively teaches in Washington, California, Montana, Idaho, and Louisiana.
+Lama Lakshey actively teaches in Washington, California, Montana, Idaho, Oregon, and Louisiana.
 Since 2020 Lama Lakshey has been teaching online continuing the Sunday teaching cycle that began in 2009.
-Also beginning in 2020, Lama Lakshey founded the Wednesday night series.
+Also beginning in 2020, Lama Lakshey founded the Wednesday night series which provides ongoing weekly instruction on a variety of topics.